194 restore 6 minutes

 Beach at Loix en Ré

-Located in the heart of the Ile de Ré, on the north shore, Loix en Ré forms a kind of peninsula.
-For relaxation, fun and a variety of water sports, its two beaches are a must.
+Located in the heart of Île de Ré, on the northern shore, Loix-en-Ré forms a peninsula.
+Its two beaches are must-visit spots for relaxing, having fun, and enjoying a variety of water sports.

-The Grouin beach, ideally located at the end of the peninsula, between marsh and ocean, is in the hollow of the Pointe du Grouin.
-Intimate, quiet and pretty, it is overlooked by the Petit Fort.
+Grouin Beach, ideally situated at the tip of the peninsula between the marshes and the ocean, lies in the cove at the Pointe du Grouin.
+Intimate, quiet, and pretty, it’s overlooked by the little fort.

-Plage des pas des Gaudins is a charming beach just north of the village of Loix.
-It’s a peaceful spot from which to admire the Trousse-Chemise forest and the Vendée coastline.
+Pas des Gaudins Beach is a charming beach located north of the village of Loix.
+It’s a peaceful spot from which you can admire the Trousse-Chemise Forest and the Vendée coast.

 Beach in Ars en Ré